 Annuity advocate Tom Hegna, the author of Pay Checks and Play Checks, cited the research of Menahem Yaari and insisted that it is a mathematical and economic fact that the only way a retiree can address the risks of retirement income needs effectively is through the ownership of a lifetime income annuity.
 Hegna stated that longevity risk is the number one risk in retirement.
 He argued that failure to address longevity risk multiplies the impact of other retirement risk elements including market risk, order of return risk, withdrawal rate risk, interest rate risk, inflation risk, and deflation risk.

 Need more research on annuities and longevity?
-Check out this paper by Jeffrey Brown on Life Annuities and Uncertain Lifetimes.
+Check out this paper on Life Annuities and Uncertain Lifetimes.

 As the baby boom generation begins the transition into retirement, concerns about retirement income security are rising in importance on the agenda of policymakers and academic researchers across the globe.
 Recent decades have witnessed many changes to the retirement income landscape, including the shift from defined benefit to defined contribution pension plans in the United States and the introduction of personal accounts as part of public pensions systems in dozens of other countries.
 A common theme in these changes has been a shift toward increased individual self-reliance in retirement planning.

 While researchers and policymakers have placed enormous attention on the accumulation phase of retirement accounts, such as how individuals save and invest, they are becoming increasingly aware that asset accumulation is only part of the retirement security equation.
 The other part is how individuals convert their accumulated savings into a retirement consumption stream, particularly when most of us do not know how long we will live.
 Indeed, uncertainty about length-of-life is one of the most significant sources of financial risk facing today’s retirees.